 Policy

 Policy can play an important role in alcohol, tobacco, and other drug prevention efforts.
-Coupled with stronger enforcement, policies can shift the focus on solving substance misuse related problems from the individual to the community settings in which a substance is obtained and used.
+Coupled with stronger enforcement, policies can shift the focus on solving substance use related problems from the individual to the community settings in which a substance is obtained and used.
 The focus becomes regulating the sale, use, consumption, promotion, or consequences of alcohol, tobacco, and other drugs.
 Strengthened local substance related policies and enforcement efforts have the capacity to change attitudes, behaviors, community norms, and consequences of alcohol, tobacco, and other drugs.
-For more information on using policy for substance misuse prevention see the information guide series on implementing and supporting policies to prevention alcohol, tobacco, and other drug misuse.
+For more information on using policy for substance use prevention see the information guide series on implementing and supporting policies to prevention alcohol, tobacco, and other drug use.

-Courses on Policy
+Courses on Policy:

 - View Courses